-CHAPTER 8 Conclusions and Implementation
+CHAPTER 7 Conclusions and Implementation

-8.1 BRIEF SUMMARY
+7.1 BRIEF SUMMARY

-The focus of this report is on the examination and evaluation of the ASR and/or DEF damaged DD series piers and the cantilevered bent cap H19C in the San Antonio Y. The main objective of this research program was to generate structural assessment methodologies that could be used to evaluate the current and future integrity of damaged structural elements in the San Antonio Y. In order to accomplish this task, two different approaches were developed.

-For the DD series pier type elements, a detailed examination of a typical pier element was conducted.
-The pier element chosen for investigation was a Type I Pier, specifically DD7.
-The pier examination involved performing an in depth literature review, investigating the basis for the existing design, determining the in-place material properties, and performing an experimental investigation.
+The focus of this thesis is on the examination and evaluation of the ASR and/or DEF damaged DD series piers in the San Antonio Y. The main objective of this research program was to generate a structural assessment methodology that could be used to evaluate the current and future integrity of damaged structural elements in the San Antonio Y. In order to accomplish this task, a detailed examination of a typical structural element was conducted.
+The element chosen for investigation was a Type I Pier, specifically DD7.
+The examination involved performing an in depth literature review, investigating the basis for the existing design, determining the in-place material properties, and performing an experimental investigation.
 The focus of the literature review was on the effect of ASR and/or DEF on the material and structural properties of reinforced concrete and reinforced concrete structures.
-Review of the original pier design calculations was performed in order to determine any positive or negative factors present in the original pier design that may affect the current in-place structural integrity of the pier under investigation.
+Review of the original design calculations was performed in order to determine any positive or negative factors present in the original design that may affect the current in-place structural integrity of the pier under investigation.
 Determining the in-place material properties was necessary to properly evaluate the structural capacity of the existing pier.
 The experimental investigation was used to determine the most likely mode of failure as well as the effect of the type of cracking present in the field on the capacity of the chosen pier.
-After these four portions of the examination were completed for the pier study, a structural assessment methodology was generated and validated using results from the examination.
+After these four portions of the examination were completed, a structural assessment methodology was generated and validated using results from the examination.
+In this way, the objective of developing a structural assessment methodology which can be used to evaluate the current and future integrity of structural elements in the San Antonio Y was accomplished.